How to avoid getting gazumped

 When a property is sold by private treaty, the buyer has a five-day cooling-off period after the contracts have exchanged.
 This ends at the close of business on the fifth working day.
 This means an exchange can happen quickly and the buyer still has time to order their strata, pest and building reports.
 The downside for the vendor is the buyer can pull out of the sale.
 Choosing to withdraw an offer, means the buyer will lose 0.25% of the deposit.

 In the current market, it’s common for many parties to be interested in one property.
 To make yourself more attractive to a vendor, you can waive the cooling off period.
-This is done with a 66W Certificate, which is signed by your Solicitor or Conveyancer.
+In NSW, this is done with a 66W Certificate signed by your solicitor or conveyancer.
 Waiving the cooling off period, however, means you’ll need to move quickly.

 In a nutshell, the more organised you are, the quicker you’ll be able to exchange contracts and ultimately have less chance of being gazumped.

 There are professionals out there like buyers’ agents that can help minimise the risks.
 Additionally, educating yourself of the common pitfalls and traps of buying your home is your best method of protection.
 There are short courses to help you get your head around it, with a whole section dedicated to dealing with real life examples of contract exchange.

 If you enjoyed what you read, please consider sharing.
 We'd like to know what to focus on in the future!